devmatthijstech/profile/README.md

 This site serves as a digital profile and blog for Matthijs Liethof, a self-taught programmer focused on .NET development, devops, and elastic leadership.
 Matthijs is an organizer at [Nimma.codes](https://nimma.codes) and is passionate about leveraging software to create meaningful impact, building exceptional teams, and sharing insights with the developer community.

-## Features
-- Personal profile and about page
-- Blog posts and articles
-- Modern, responsive design using the Congo Hugo theme
-- Configurable site parameters and theme options

 ## Getting Started

 ### Prerequisites